 Longevity products cover the risk of negative deviation from expected results due to the insured or annuitant living longer than assumed in the pricing of the cover provided by insurers or pension funds.
-In order to reconcile with the Solvency II lines of business (Life and Health), Longevity is purely Life Reinsurance, while the Financial Solutions and Protection businesses include both Life and Health Reinsurance business, depending on the underlying insurance contract and the nature of the insurance risk covered.
-The figures are reconciled based on totals.

 Solvency II lines of business

 Under Solvency II, insurance and reinsurance obligations are analyzed by defined lines of business.